ogechijoy/TensorFlow/README.md

 # What's New in TensorFlow 2.x
-These are the changes made by ogechijoy
+These are the changes made by ogechijoy on a forked file

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: